triton-inference-server/pytriton/docs/known_issues.md

 See the License for the specific language governing permissions and limitations under the License.
 -->

 # Known Issues and Limitations

-- There is no 1 to 1 match between solution and [Triton Inference Server](https://github.com/triton-inference-server/server) features, especially supporting user model-store,
+- There is no one-to-one match between our solution and [Triton Inference Server](https://github.com/triton-inference-server/server) features, especially in terms of supporting a user model store.
-- Only x86-64 instruction set architecture is currently supported
+- Currently, only the x86-64 instruction set architecture is supported.